aikhour/jammer/README.md

-# jammer
+# Jammer
 A webpage interfacing with the Spotify API

+Started 23.6.25